 Leaving Magouliana behind, you soon come to a splendid viewing point.
 You then descend past an old sanatorium, before following a good path along a riverbed to the village of Valtesiniko.
 In the center of this village, well-known for its woodcarvers, there are many nice taverns to choose from for your evening meal.

 Distance: 14 km | Ascent: 810 m | Descent: 980 m | Walking time: 5 hrs approx.

 From the road above Valtesiniko Village, you will enjoy splendid views over the northern plains.
-You follow a footpath along a ridge where you will find the Byzantine Fortress of Valtesiniko, perched high in the mountains.
-You then descend through open landscape with stunning views to the small country church of Agia Triada.
+A ridgetop footpath leads you to the Byzantine Fortress of Valtesiniko, perched high in the mountains.
+You then descend through open landscape with stunning views to the small church of Agia Triada.
 The route now traverses an extensive pine forest and you gain some altitude before descending again to the Krya Vrysi fountain.
-You ascend the path to the saddle from where you will already see Lagkadia ahead.
-Continuing through fields and past a small spring you finally come to the Rapi Watermills, on the outskirts of Lagkadia.
+The path climbs from here to the saddle from where you will already see Lagkadia ahead.
+Continuing through fields and past a small spring you finally come to the Rapi Watermills on the outskirts of Lagkadia.

 The Menalon Trail ends in the center of Lagkadia, the village of the stone builders.

 You hiking trip on the Menalon Trail comes to an end after breakfast this morning, unless you have booked any additional services with us.
 We would be happy to arrange a taxi transfer to Tripoli, from where you can catch a direct bus to Athens.